Luos-io/Documentation/src/_pages/high/json-api.md

 # JSON API

-The JSON data format is very common and widely used by many programming languages.
-Luos allow you to convert low level Luos informations into Json objects, enabling conventional programming languages to interact with you device easily.<br/>
+The <a href="https://en.wikipedia.org/wiki/JSON" target="blank_">JSON formated data</a> is very common and widely used by many programming languages.
+Luos allows you to convert low-level Luos information into JSON objects, enabling conventional programming languages to interact with you device easily.<br/>
-To do that you have to add a sepcific App module called [Gate]({{modules_path}}/gate.md)  on your device.
+To do that, you must add a specific app module called [Gate]({{modules_path}}/gate.md) on your device.

-The [Gate module]({{modules_path}}/gate.md) is an app that converts Luos messages from a device's network into <a href="https://en.wikipedia.org/wiki/JSON" target="blank_">JSON formated data</a>, and the other way from JSON to Luos messages.<br/>
+The [Gate module]({{modules_path}}/gate.md) is an app that converts Luos messages from a device's network into JSON data format, and the other way from JSON to Luos messages.<br/>
-The gate module can be hosted into different kind of nodes allowing you to choose the communication way fitting with your project (USB, Wifi, Bluetooth,...)
+The Gate module can be hosted into different kinds of <span class="cust_tooltip">nodes<span class="cust_tooltiptext">{{node_def}}</span></span> allowing you to choose the communication way fitting with your project (USB, Wifi, Bluetooth, etc.)

-> **Warning:**: Gate App module refresh sensors informations as fast as it can and could be Luos bandwidth intensive.
+> **Warning:**: The Gate module refreshes sensors information as fast as it can, so that can be intensive to Luos bandwidth.

-## How to start using the Json API
+## How to start using the JSON API

-Before using your device through Json you have to be connected to the communication flux depending on the node type hosting your Gate app module.<br/>
+Before using your device through JSON, you have to be connected to the communication flow depending on the node type hosting your Gate module.<br/>
-Then you can start the Gate by sending :
+Then you can start the Gate by sending:
 ```JSON
 {"detection": {}}\r
 ```

-This command ask the Gate to start a topological detection, create a route table, convert it into Json and send it back to you.
+This command asks the Gate to start a topological detection, create a routing table, convert it into JSON and send it back to you.

 ## Routing table messages
-> **Warning:** Make sure to read and understand how [routing table](/_pages/low/modules/routing-table.md) work before reading this part.
+> **Warning:** Make sure to read and understand how [routing table](/_pages/low/modules/routing-table.md) works before reading this part.

-After Gate start, the first message you receive is a route table.<br/>
+After the Gate starts, the first message you receive is a routing table.<br/>
-This first message is really important, because it contain all the informations allowing you to create a code object for your device containing all its features.
+This first message is really important, because it contains all the information allowing you to create a code object for your device, containing all its features.

 ### Routing table structure
-A routing table in JSON is a list of nodes
+A routing table in JSON consists in a list of the nodes present in the Luos network:

 ```JSON
 {